cam71101/My-Movie-List/README.md

 - Mark if watched or not
 - Filter movies by name, genre, watched or not watched

+## Future Features

+- The ability for users to write reviews against the movies
+- Additional info such as the actors in the movie
+- Links to the IMDB profile of the actors
+- Embedded trailers

 ## Project setup

 ```